thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 	<html xmlns:th="http://www.thymeleaf.org">

 You should now start getting content assistance for all of Thymeleaf's standard
-processors: suggestions as you type and autocompletion if what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering over the text of a Thymeleaf processor.
+processors: suggestions as you type and autocompletion of what you've entered so far if it matches only one result (both of these can be invoked manually using CTRL+SPACE), and help text when hovering over the text of a Thymeleaf processor.